kdrag0n/android12-extensions/README.md

 ## Support

-If you found this module helpful, please consider supporting development with a **[recurring donation](https://liberapay.com/kdrag0n)**, or alternatively [buy me a coffee](https://paypal.me/kdrag0ndonate).
+If you found this module helpful, please consider supporting development with a **[recurring donation](https://patreon.com/kdrag0n)** on Patreon for benefits such as exclusive behind-the-scenes development news, early access to updates, and priority support.
+Alternatively, you can also [buy me a coffee](https://paypal.me/kdrag0ndonate).
 All support is appreciated.

 Need help?
 Join the [Telegram support group](https://t.me/proton_projects).